Garbeta: Infrastructure

 According to the District Census Handbook 2011, Paschim Medinipur, Garbeta covered an area of 0.6071 km2.
 Among the civic amenities, the protected water supply involved overhead tank, service reservoir, tap water from treated and untreated sources.
 It had 998 domestic electric connections, 50 road lighting points.
 Among the medical facilities it had 4 medicine shops in the town.
 Among the educational facilities it had were 2 primary schools, 1 secondary school, 1(?) senior secondary school, 1 general degree college.

 Civic administration

 CD block HQ

 The headquarters of Garhbeta I block are located at Garbeta.

 Police station

 Garbeta police station has jurisdiction over parts of Garhbeta I, Garhbeta II, and Garhbeta III CD blocks.

 Economy

 The economy of this area is agriculturally based.
 The principal crops include rice, potatoes, wheat, and vegetables of different kinds.
 Some villagers are engaged in fishing, hawking and weaving.
 A small percentage of the townspeople are government employees and school teachers.
 Most of the people are middle class to lower middle class.

-Roy Tyre Centre, the new MRF exclusive store caters all the tyre requirements of transport business, as well as other vehicle needs in and around Garhbeta.